Post-election misinformation targets Arizona, Pennsylvania

 Maricopa County remained the epicenter of election misinformation Wednesday after problems with voter tabulation machines in that Arizona county spawned conspiracy theories about vote rigging.
 The claims spread despite explanations from local officials — including ones from both parties — and assurances that all votes would be counted.

-It’s understandable that people would go on social media to complain about long election lines or glitchy voting machines, said University of Washington professor Kate Starbird, a leading misinformation researcher.
+It’s understandable that people would go on social media to complain about long election lines or glitchy voting machines, said University of Washington professor Kate Starbird, a leading misinformation expert and part of the Election Integrity Partnership, a nonpartisan research group.

 “The problem is when their audiences pick that up with this assumed voter fraud implication,” Starbird said.
 “It gets picked up and reframed as voter fraud as it spreads.”